injamul3798/Todoapp_django/README.md

 ## Todoapp_django
-I have add all data into mysql.
+I have added all data into mysql.